niolabs/docs/docs/portal/organization.md

 Owners and organizers can edit an organization's name and profile image.

-### Edit organization profile image

-To change your organization's profile image, click the **edit photo** text.
-Upload your new profile image (jpg, png, bmp, or gif file under 1MB) from your computer or external drive.

 ### Edit organization name

 To change your organizations name, edit the text in the **organization name** field.
 Click **update**.

 You will see confirmation that your organization name has been updated.
+### Update organization image

+To change your organization's profile image, click the **edit photo** text.
+Upload your new profile image (jpg, png, bmp, or gif file under 1MB) from your computer or external drive.

 ---